mnuhurr/audioslicer/README.md

 Interval of slices in seconds.

 #### length
-Lenght of slices in seconds.
+Length of slices in seconds.

 #### Example configuration
 ```